JoseALermaIII/clashcallerbot-reddit/docs/source/about/faqs.rst

 Whoops!
 You should delete your comment (cut down on spam) and try again.
-Sometimes the bot misses a comment because there are too many comments happening at once on reddit, connection issues, my PC restarted, my Internet is down/too slow, or I'm watching Netflix.
+Sometimes the bot misses a comment because there are too many comments happening at once on reddit, connection issues, my PC restarted, my Internet is down/too slow, or I'm watching Crunchyroll.
 Do not worry about the reminder though, as long you got the confirmation PM/comment, the reminder PM will come.
 Worst case scenario is that it will come late if there are connection issues.

 Also, make sure you are calling the bot correctly.
 Like so::